 For convictions that are outside the federal “misdemeanor crime of domestic violence” definition, no further court action should be necessary.

 The Federal Law Puts the States in Charge

-The courts have summarized the legal history and current situation that the states decide who has their civil rights to firearms restored, as stated by this court:
+The states can restore gun rights after a domestic conviction: The courts have summarized the legal history and current situation that the states decide who has their civil rights to firearms restored, as this court held:

 DuPont v.
 Nashua Police Department, 113 A. 3d 239 (New Hampshire Supreme Court 2015).

-Another court emphasizes this, including for those with misdemeanor convictions:
+Another court emphasizes this, including gun rights after misdemeanor convictions:

 “It is clear from the federal law that the majority of domestic violence offenders will not regain their firearms possession right.
 However, there are procedures for the restoration of the right … It is up to state legislatures to constrict or expand the ease with which convicted misdemeanants may apply for a receive relief under these measures.”
 U.S. v Smith, 742 F.Supp.2d 862 (S.D.W.Va.
 2010), cited in, Enos v.
 Holder, 855 F. Supp.
 2d 1088, 1099 (Dist.
 Court, ED California 2012).

 Conclusion?
-Yes – Minnesota courts can restore civil rights to firearms after a “misdemeanor crime of domestic violence.”
-The federal court and federal law acknowledge this.
+Yes – Minnesota courts can restore gun rights after a “misdemeanor crime of domestic violence.”
+The federal courts and federal law acknowledge it.

 The federal law’s three pathways to full civil rights